HIGHLIGHTS-Former Nissan boss Ghosn points the finger at news conference

 "Versailles is not Louis XIV, it is the most visited site in France, it is a symbol of the achievement of France, it is a symbol of the globalization of France."
 GHOSN'S HOUSES

 "This is part of the character assassination, and the media jumped on it."
-ARREST WARRANT FOR HIS WIFE, DAY BEFORE PRESSER
+PROSECUTORS IN CONTROL

 "I thought the boss was the judge, the boss was the prosecutor.
 The judge - very nice guy, very polite - but the prosecutors did what they want."
 FROM ROLE MODEL TO DICTATOR

 "For 17 years I was a role model in Japan.
 All of a sudden prosecutors in Japan (characterized me as a) 'cold, greedy, dictator'."
-ACCUSATIONS
+"It's wrong, I like Japan, I like the people of Japan.
+Why Japan is repaying me with evil, for the good that I did to the country, I don't understand.

+OFFERED DOUBLE PAY TO JOIN GM "I made a mistake, I should have accepted the offer."

-"There is no democratic country I know where you go to jail for this kind of accusation, even if they are correct."
-(Editing by Keith Weir and Hugh Lawson)
+ACCUSATIONS "There is no democratic country I know where you go to jail for this kind of accusation, even if they are correct.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)